app-src/espMqttTemp/readme.md

 Tested a sample print statement code in micropython on ESP32 board.
 Added credentials to wifi and mqtt broker in a JSON file named "creds.json".
 Wrote micropython code to read the JSON, parse it and connect to the WiFi with credentials.
+Added code micropython to connect to MQTT server